mini-M-py/Note/Note/os/cpu_scheduling.md

 **fairness** as measured.
 Performance and Faireness are two odds in scheduling.
 Many wants to optimize performance at cost of running few processes thus decreasing fairness.

+- **First In First Out (FIFO)**: The most basic algorithm we can implement is FIFO or sometime called First Come First Serve (FCFS).
+It is easy implement.
+If three different processes A, B and C are almost arrive at the same time then from our assumtions it is a quite effective algorithm.